We Get What You Pay For

 – Ellis Cose

 In his interview, Ellis Cose attributes greater allotment of free speech to those with media access and financial clout, such as politicians, corporations, and individuals who may control either or both of these.
 Where something can’t be more free than “free,” let’s take his point to mean that more free speech is more opportunity, more prominence, a wider audience – “more” essentially being more accessibility.
-We might expect more accessibility to translate into more impact, simply by sheer weight of volume if not vetted credibility.
-Into the larger consideration of free speech Cose offers this nuance of accessibility against an historical standard, below, by which free speech, being free, is a great equalizer:

 “Speech may be fought with speech.
 Falsehoods and fallacies must be exposed, not suppressed, unless there is not sufficient time to avert the evil consequences of noxious doctrine by argument and education.
 That is the command of the First Amendment.”